Employee Benefits Guide 2022-2023

 Dependent Coverage

 In addition to covering yourself, you can elect to cover your eligible dependents.
-Your eligible dependents include:
+Your eligible dependents may include:

-Your spouse
+- Your spouse

 Waive Option

 You have the option of not participating in the insurance plans available to you.
-If you do not enroll in the health insurance plan offered, please indicate you are waiving coverage and your reason.
-If you waive the health insurance, you are still eligible to enroll in the other benefit options.
+If you do not enroll in the health insurance plan offered, indicate you are waiving coverage and your reason.
+If you waive health insurance, you are still eligible to enroll in the other benefit options.

 Making Changes to Your Benefits